Youth Leadership Camp Life

 Youth Leadership Camp Program

-The camps run over three days commencing Wednesday morning.
+The camps run over three days commencing either Monday or Wednesday morning depending on which camp.
 Students and supervisors are welcomed by the camp co-ordinators, mentors and Oorala staff.
 After registration and a short orientation and 'get to know you' session a light lunch is served giving participants an opportunity to interact and share.

 Students have a role in setting their own rules at the beginning of each camp and the values of Leadership, Learning, Culture & Wellbeing are reinforced throughout the program

 - Short lectures and practical sessions run by academic staff at UNE;